 The Patagonia Jackson Glacier Jacket is warm, cozy, and simple.
 Our testers dug its style and comfort, and the insulation is just warm enough for most people's use.

 Patagonia employs the best water repellent coating in the business.
-Somehow, over years now and through multiple review categories, our testers have always found the outer fabric and the coatings of Patagonia clothing to be remarkably water resistant.
-It is the water-resistant coating of the outer fabric that makes water "bead up".
+Somehow, over the course of years now and through multiple review categories, our testers have always found the outer fabric and the coatings of Patagonia clothing to be remarkably water-resistant.
+It is the water-resistant coating of the outer fabric that makes water "bead up."
 Rub it in, let it sit, and spend enough time out and about, and water will still soak in.
 However, Patagonia products better resist this soaking-in than any others we use, perennially.
-This is good, in this case, because beyond the water repellent coating, the Jackson Glacier has little to protect against wet weather.
-It protects enough, but the full Gore-Tex construction of the Arc'teryx Camosun and Arc'teryx Fission SV are more protective than the Jackson Glacier.
+This is good, in this case, because beyond the water-repellent coating, the Jackson Glacier has little to protect against wet weather.
+It protects enough, but the full Gore-Tex construction of the Arc'teryx Camosun is more protective than the Jackson Glacier.

 The Glacier is a simple jacket.
 It has a basic pocket set and a brilliant hood.
-The feature set is comparable to that of the Woolrich Bitter Chill and the Editors' Choice Arc'teryx Camosun.
 The double-digit pocket count in the Top Pick Canada Goose Expedition Parka is dizzying when compared to the Jackson Glacier.

 Our lead test editor tells an anecdote that summarizes the muted style of the Jackson Glacier jacket.
-He wore it for a few social engagements over a couple of weeks in November of 2017, but no one commented.
-He then switched to the bolder styled Woolrich Bitter Chill.
-A keen observer noted that he had switched and said, "that's nice, but what about that green one you always wear?".
+He wore it for a few social engagements over a couple of weeks in November, but no one commented.
+He then switched a bolder styled jacket.
+A keen observer noted that he had switched and said, "that's nice, but what about that green one you always wear?"
 The Jackson is sharp enough to be memorable, but not so bold as to elicit immediate comment.
-At least on our main tester, the Patagonia had a familiar, easy style.
+At least on our main tester, the Patagonia Jackson Glacier had a familiar, easy style.

 Construction quality is great.
 This competitor will last years and years of regular use.
 Additionally, Patagonia is known for a good warranty.
 Consider that its price is sandwiched right between both of our Best Buy winners.
 Both of our Best Buy winners are warmer (with The North Face McMurdo III Parka being quite a bit warmer), but the price point is right.